 For a good protein source, you can get unsweetened whey protein powder and make alkaline shakes.
 Here’s a basic recipe.
 Most of the ‘alkaline shakes’ recipes I can find on the ‘net have a bunch of specialized ingredients, and this doesn’t need to be that complicated.
 You use those proportions and the ingredients listed below in the chart: mix and match to make your own flavors.
 You can use almond milk in place of the water for extra protein and creaminess.
 Honeydew, lime, and mint would be a refreshing blend of flavors, for instance.
 Watermelon, strawberry, and lime, cantaloupe and spearmint, or lemon thyme…the combinations are endless!

 For those of you with thyroid issues, this is a good source of info and suggestions.

 As I’ve explained in other posts on the protocol, you should be drinking water that has a squeeze of lemon/lime juice in it (Check out these fruit-infused water recipes!
-All the ones with lemon or lime in them are alkalizing), or a pinch of baking soda (1/4 tsp per 8 oz) once an hour to keep your urine pH high enough to discourage bacterial growth.
+All the ones with lemon or lime in them are alkalizing), or a pinch of baking soda (a rounded1/8 tsp per 8 oz) once an hour (keep the soda water to a minimum, especially at mealtime, so your food digests properly) to keep your urine pH high enough to discourage bacterial growth.
 When you combine this with eating mostly alkaline-forming food, your pH will stabilize at a comfortable level that keeps you out of UTI pain while you work on cleansing your gut of Candida and finding the right combination/dosage of UTI killers.
 This will also help kill your infection if you’re taking antibiotics for it, and while you’re killing your UTI you’ll lose weight and gain energy.

 I promise you, this makes all the difference in how quickly you kill your infection, and how you feel while you’re doing it.